-Nordic Noir is now a global phenomenon, but Nordic comedies often fail to translate.
-Emma Jones finds out why
+Nordic Noir is now a global phenomenon, but Nordic comedies often fail to translate, as EMMA JONES explains.

 Two brothers haven’t spoken in forty years, and a plague threatens to destroy what’s dearest to them – their prize-winning herd of sheep.
 There’s blood, there are tears, and it’s all set against a brooding grey landscape.

 But Hrutar, or Rams, isn’t the latest success story of Nordic Noir – although it’s from Iceland.
 It’s a tragi-comedy, which its director, Grímur Hákonarson, calls “sad and funny at the same time.
 We call it gálgahúmor in Iceland, or ‘gallows humour’.
 It’s very typical of Scandinavia.”